Butana Komphela: Early life

+Parliament: 2001–2011

-After the end of apartheid in 1994, Komphela represented the ANC in the Free State Provincial Legislature before gaining election to a seat in the National Assembly, the lower house of the South African Parliament.
-He rose to public prominence as the Chairperson of the Portfolio Committee on Sports, Arts and Culture, a position to which he was elected in 2000.
-According to journalist Stephen Grootes, Komphela was viewed as a firm supporter of former President Thabo Mbeki, although he was suspected of changing his allegiance after Mbeki's rival, Jacob Zuma, won election as ANC President in 2007.
-Komphela was re-elected to his seat in the National Assembly in the 2009 general election, but he left Parliament in June 2011 when he was appointed to the Free State Executive Council in a reshuffle by Premier Ace Magashule.
+After the end of apartheid in 1994, Komphela represented the ANC in the Free State Provincial Legislature until June 2001, when the ANC announced a reshuffle in which he was transferred to a seat in the National Assembly, the lower house of the South African Parliament. he was sworn in on 3 July 2001 and swopped seats with Seiso Mohai, who filled his place in the provincial legislature.
+He was elected to a full term in the assembly in the 2004 general election.

+Komphela rose to public prominence as the Chairperson of the Portfolio Committee on Sports, Arts and Culture, a position to which he was elected in June 2004.
+According to journalist Stephen Grootes, he was viewed as a firm supporter of former President Thabo Mbeki, although he was suspected of changing his allegiance after Mbeki's rival, Jacob Zuma, won election as ANC President in 2007.
+He was re-elected to his seat in the National Assembly in the 2009 general election, but he left Parliament in June 2011 when he was appointed to the Free State Executive Council in a reshuffle by Premier Ace Magashule.

-Provincial legislature
+Provincial legislature: 2011–2019

 Komphela joined Magashule's provincial government as the Free State's Member of the Executive Council (MEC) for Police, Roads and Transport; he filled a vacancy that had arisen from Thabo Manyoni's resignation.
 He served in that position for over five years and, in the middle of that period, he secured re-election to the Free State Provincial Legislature in the 2014 general election; he was ranked fifth on the ANC's provincial party list.

 In October 2016, Magashule announced a reshuffle that saw Komphela replace Benny Malakoane as MEC for Health.
 He retained that portfolio for the rest of Magashule's premiership and into the term of Magashule's successor, Premier Sisi Ntombela.
 In her first reshuffle in May 2018, Ntombela moved Komphela to a new position as MEC for Social Development.

 He did not seek re-election to the Free State Provincial Legislature in the 2019 general election and he therefore dropped out of the Executive Council after the election.